godpeny/pages/main/src/blog-post.0.md

   - i.e. weights, biases in a neural network. ( = W, b)
   - theta : set of parameters in a model.

-### Train, Dev, Test Set
-train on the training set, evaluate results on the dev set, and test on the test set. so do not test your model on the test set until you have finished handling overfitting.

 ### ArgNax / ArgMin
 - Arguments of maxima / minima.
 - input points at which the function output value is maximized / minimized.